-The labour force of each industrial country is being shaped by three forces: ageing, education and migration.
-Drawing on a new database for the OECD countries and a standard analytical framework, this paper focuses on the relative and aggregate effects of these three forces on wages across different skill and age groups over the years 2000 to 2010.
-The variation in the age and educational structure of the labour force emerges as the dominant influence on wage changes.
-The impact is uniform and egalitarian: in almost all countries, the changes in the age and skill structure favour the low-skilled and hurt the highly skilled across age groups.
-Immigration plays a relatively minor role, except in a handful of open countries, like Australia and Canada, where it accentuates the wage-equalising impact of ageing and education.
-Emigration is the only in-egalitarian influence, especially in Ireland and a few Eastern European countries which have seen significant outflows of high-skilled labour to Western European Union countries.
+The labor force of each industrial country is being shaped by three forces: ageing, education and migration.
+Drawing on a new database for the OECD countries and a standard analytical framework, this paper focuses on the relative and aggregate effects of these three forces on wages across different skill and age groups over 2000–2010.
+The variation in the age and educational structure of the labor force emerges as the dominant influence on wage changes.
+The impact is uniform and egalitarian: in almost all countries, the changes in the age and skill structure favor the low-skilled and hurt the highly skilled across age groups.
+Immigration plays a relatively minor role, except in a handful of open countries, like Australia and Canada, where it accentuates the wage-equalizing impact of ageing and education.
+Emigration is the only inegalitarian influence, especially in Ireland and a few Eastern European countries which have seen significant outflows of high-skilled labor to Western European Union countries.

 Docquier, F., Kone.
 Z., Mattoo, A. & Ozden, C. (2019) Labor market effects of demographic shifts and migration in OECD countries, European Economic Review, Volume 113, April 2019, Pages 297-324; https://doi.org/10.1016/j.euroecorev.2018.11.007